A smoke detector is one of the most important devices in your home and was present in almost 75% of the reported home fires.

 Not only is it an effective way to warn you, but it also saves lives when fires do occur.

-If you are not an electrician, you may have a lot of questions about smoke alarms.
+If you are not an electrician, you may have many questions about smoke alarms.
 My goal is to help guide you through them and save hours of research by answering the most frequently asked questions in one article.

 I will update the article with questions I’ve come across while researching and answer them to the best of my ability as I will they update come this up article.